 Confirm that the biosketch is formatted per NIH guidance.
 For details, see FAQ 17: What Does it Mean to be Compliant with the New Biosketch Policy?
 Failure to do so may result in your application being withdrawn from consideration (Reminder: NIH Policy on Application Compliance, NOT-OD-15-095).
-For more information on font type, font size, paper size and margins, see Section 2.6 of the Application Guide and NIH & AHRQ Change Font Guidelines for Applications to Due Dates On or After May 25, 2016.
+For more information on font type, font size, paper size and margins, see NIH & AHRQ Update Font Guidelines for Applications to Due Dates On or After January 25, 2017.

 Confirm that your eRA Commons account is current.